Kajatin/padel-club/README.md

 * [ ] Store game results for more serious sessions
 * [ ] Filter expired sessions -> show only for people that need to pay or max 2-3 expired sessions
 * [x] Personal page to see activity (sessions)
+* [ ] Ability to invite people to the club/session

 ## Screenshots